fredgibbs/fredgibbs.github.io/tutorials/qgis/linking-and-styling-data-with-qgis.md

 ## Styling the map based on data

 Now on to the second step of useful joins--making our new population data visible.
-QGIS makes it easy to automatically style data (what is coming to resemble a map) based on the attributes of the various layers.
-Let's take it upon ourselves to style our map so that the counties are color coded by population size (so, for instance, lighter shades indicate lower populations; darker shades higher population).
+QGIS makes it easy to automatically style data and therefore make visual analysis much easier).
+To illustrate, let's style our map so that the counties are color coded by population size (so, for instance, lighter shades indicate lower populations; darker shades higher population).
 We've just verified that the population totals in our table make sense for this kind of color coding.

 Return to the Properties menu of the original map.
 Click the Style Tab.